rebelrabbits/conceptsarebricks/src/pages/incident/incident-fuentes-fans-discovered-fuentes-through-dave-smith.md

 * “People will ask me, ‘you think Jews can’t be impartial’?
 And I would point say ‘Here’s a guy who happens to be Jewish, but **clearly has this assimilated identity**… He doesn’t see me as genocidal.
 He sees me as a reasonable person...  he doesn’t resent me for being white or my ancestors for anti-semitism’”
 * Repeat later: “People will ask me, ‘you think Jews can’t be impartial’?
 And I would say, ‘No, but often they’re not.
 And that has consequences.
 And that’s largely the case today with most people’”

-To Rebel Rabbits, this implies that Fuentes views Jews as largely problematic, for reasons undiscussed here, but views Dave as a good one because he has an "assimilated identity" which means he doesn't behave like a normal Jewish person.
+To Rebel Rabbits, this implies that Fuentes views Jews as largely problematic, for reasons undiscussed here, but views Dave as a good one because he has an "assimilated identity" which means he doesn't behave like a normal Jewish person.\
+\
+This incident has been included under Dave Smith's profile because Smith has repeatedly and continually platformed and praised Fuentes.
+For more details regarding the dangerous ideas Fuentes espouses, please visit related incident: [Dave: Nick Fuentes is a really nice guy](https://www.conceptsarebricks.com/incident/incident-dave-nick-fuentes-is-a-really-nice-guy/)